 How can I prepare for a trauma anniversary?

 This is a great time to lean into self-care.
 A little planning can go a long way, and it may help you reduce some of the anxiety that comes with anticipating a trauma anniversary and the emotions it may bring.
-Read on for a list of ways to care for yourself in the lead up to your trauma anniversary, and explore our full blog post on the topic here.
+Read on for a list of ways to care for yourself in the lead up to your trauma anniversary.

-- Carve Out Some Me Time: It may feel positive to distract yourself from the painful memories a trauma anniversary may bring up (and that may even be true!), but make sure to carve out some time for yourself as well.
-Whether you enjoy cooking, running, journaling, or playing pool with friends, give yourself a little extra love as you work up to your trauma anniversary and sort through the emotions it brings.
+- Carve out some me time: It may feel positive to distract yourself from the painful memories a trauma anniversary may bring up (and that may even be true!), but make sure to carve out some time for yourself as well.
+Whether you enjoy cooking, running, journaling, or playing pool with friends, give yourself a solo date or set up an evening routine to work up to your trauma anniversary and sort through the emotions it brings.